 If you don't find full text readily available, try searching QuickSearch for the title of the journal.
 Some journals are available online, but don't link down to the article level.
 QuickSearch will also tell you whether the libraries own a journal in print format.

-If the Libraries do not have the journal title and volume you need, or only have it in print format, you may order the article using the Article Delivery service.
+If the Libraries do not have the journal title and volume you need, or only have it in print format, you may order a copy.
+See the Borrow from Other Libraries page for details.

 You will frequently need to consult sources and databases outside the LIS fields.
 For instance, if you are interested in the topic of digital libraries, ACM Digital Library, IEEE Xplore, ScienceDirect and Wiley Online Library are some of the databases you should search.
 If your interests are in library management issues, then Business Source Premier will be a useful source.
 If school libraries or media centers are your topic, you will need to search ERIC.
-Please consult the LIS Databases tab in this guide or visit the larger list of Indexes and Databases on the library homepage for additional information.
+Visit the larger list of Databases on the libraries site for additional resources.

 While you are searching the databases, mark those items that will be useful for your research and export them to RefWorks or another citation management tool.
 You can basically build your own research database.
 Your final reference list can also be generated following the specific style sheet (e.g., APA or Chicago) required for a course or project.
 For options, see the APA and Citation Managers tab in this guide.

-For a complete list of indexes and databases, visit the Indexes and Databases page accessible from the Databases link on the Libraries home page.
+For a complete list of indexes and databases, visit the Databases page on the Libraries site.
 For most databases, you will need to log in with your NetID when connecting from off campus.